-In particular, the set of vocabularies we have for size, scale, distance and time need to be re-imagined, processed and reassessed when thinking about the vastness of the Earth for those of us not used to thinking in this way.
-With this in mind, the third artwork coming from the ideas raised by this interdisciplinary project dealt with time, and explored the notion of geological time.
-The birth of planet Earth, its existence, and its projected demise spans a very different duration compared to

-415 our experience of time day to day.
+We found that the set of vocabularies we have for size, scale, distance and time needed to be re-imagined, processed and reassessed when contemplating the vastness of the Earth, particularly by those of us not used to thinking in this way.
+With this in mind, the third artwork coming from the ideas raised by this interdisciplinary project dealt with temporality, exploring the notion of geological time.
+The birth of planet Earth, its existence, and its projected demise spans a very different duration compared to our quotidian experience of the day to day.
 Shirley Pegna's The Rock Record, an object for a conceptual artwork, plays on the term used in geology to refer to the stratigraphic record that denotes how geologic time is captured in a rock sequence, and is in this case a rock into which is etched sound wave data from the recordings captured from the WMB.
+The
-Like the copper plate into which sound waves of music are etched in the process to press a vinyl record, the etching we are currently creating will sit embedded in a record (LP) made of rock.
-During this process, the seismic data recorded by the seismometer is first converted

-420 to a sound file which is then be etched into a record, not made of vinyl but of very durable rock.
-This token design copy of a contemporary media player will outlast the 21st century objects made of degradable vinyl, wood and plastic and possibly outlast even the span of human existence in rock form.
-In theory, it may even last into geological time itself.
+- 450 seismic data recorded by the seismometer is first converted into a sound file, and in the same manner by which sound waves of music are etched into copper plate in the process of pressing a vinyl record, the etching we are currently creating will sit embedded in a record (LP) not made of vinyl but of very durable rock.
+Even this token design copy of a contemporary media player will outlast the 21st-century objects made of degradable vinyl, wood and plastic and possibly outlast even the span of human existence in rock form.
+In theory, it may even last into geological time itself. - 455